VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/bom_acknowledgements.md

 - Wingzero
   - Did a lot of testing/design to get the mosquito hotend working with Mantis
 - TheWarolf
-  - Modified the hotend mount so that an ERCF sensor would fit.
+  - Modified the hotend mount so that an ERCF sensor would fit and added compatibility with LGX Lite and Sailfin.
   - https://github.com/TheWarolf/Voron-Personal-Mods/tree/main/V2/Long_Mantis_Toolhead
 - BeWater, Charles, Dustinspeed, and many others
   - Mantis has been a working collaboration with many people.
 Thanks you to everyone who has used Mantis and provided any feedback and usermods.